softworkz/emby-wiki/Library-Structure.md

 In order to be detected as a boxset, the folder must have [boxset] within the name, or a collection.xml metadata file within it.

+In addition to movies within the boxset folder, movies can also be added from elsewhere in the library using shortcut files.
+Simply place a shortcut file that points to the movie folder within the boxset folder.
+The path being pointed to from the shortcut must also exist in the library.
+It is simply a link to a pre-existing library item.

 ####Special Features

 Special features for movies can be stored in a specials folder under movie folders.